dmnfarrell/dmnfarrell.github.io/_posts/2023-09-15-wgs-snp-clustering.markdown

 ## Limitations

 This method has some limitations in reality.
 When we run subsequent samples in a variant calling pipeline, some SNPs can drop out due to a low quality sample.
 This will create some inaccuracy.
-It just means we need uality control of input samples, particularly with regard to coverage.
+It just means we need quality control of input samples, particularly with regard to coverage.
 98% coverage is a reasonable threshold for TB for example.
-The cluster allocation is also order dependant to come extent.
+The cluster allocation is also order dependent to some extent.
 It means adding new samples can occasionally alter cluster allocation and strain names will change accordingly.

-The clustering code is available the SNiPgenie code [here](https://github.com/dmnfarrell/snipgenie/blob/master/snipgenie/clustering.py).
+The clustering code is available the SNiPgenie repository [here](https://github.com/dmnfarrell/snipgenie/blob/master/snipgenie/clustering.py).

 ## Links